AGENDA

 • T.J.
 Ryan, Chief of Party of Philippine Coffee Advancement and Farm Enterprise Project, ACDI/VOCA

-NAVIGATING SCOPE 3 AND CLIMATE CHANGE DISCLOSURE & REPORTING (CSRD & CS3D)
+NAVIGATING CLIMATE CHANGE DISCLOSURE & REPORTING (CSRD & CS3D)

 Chair: